-Those looking for companionship online should beware: Scammers are looking to win your trust and affection, so they can eventually steal your money.
+For many, Valentine's Day is a time to celebrate.
+But for scam artists, it's a time to target people looking for companionship online.
+Beware of romance scammers, who are looking to win your trust and affection so they can eventually steal your money.

-Victims of so-called romance scams, also known as confidence fraud, are predominantly older widowed or divorced women who, for the most part, are educated and computer literate, according to the FBI.1 "These criminals are experts, and they are skilled in how to manipulate and exploit their targets," says Ellen Segriff, UBS Head of Privacy, Cyber and Information Security UBS Wealth Management US.
+Victims of so-called romance scams, also known as confidence fraud, are predominantly older widowed or divorced women who, for the most part, are educated and computer literate, according to the FBI.
+"These criminals are experts, and they are skilled in how to manipulate and exploit their targets," says Ellen Segriff, UBS Head of Privacy, Cyber and Information Security, UBS Wealth Management US.

 Soon, the fraudster may try to move the conversation from the dating site to a more private mode of communication, such as text or email, where it can be easier to evade detection.
 Over the course of weeks or months, the relationship can evolve into what seems like friendship, even romance.
 Along the way, the scammer might send flowers and ask for small favors in return, testing their victim's trust.

-Eventually, the scammers convince you to wire them money—claiming they need help in an emergency or for airfare so they can finally come visit you—only to suddenly disappear from your life once they receive the funds.
-For victims, the most immediate effect of this fraud is a loss of money, but the longer-term impact is emotional devastation, from feeling hurt and betrayed by someone they trusted.
+Eventually, the scammers convince their target to wire them money—claiming they need help in an emergency or for airfare so they can finally come visit—only to suddenly disappear once they receive the funds.
+For victims, the most immediate effect of this fraud is a loss of money, but the longer-term impact is emotional devastation, feeling hurt and betrayed by someone they trusted.

 - Research the person’s photo and profile to see if the material has been used elsewhere